Nonzero $\theta_{13}$ and Neutrino Masses from the Modified Tribimaximal Neutrino Mixing Matrix: Nonzero from the modified tribimaximal mixing matrix

 \section{Nonzero $\theta_{13}$ from the modified tribimaximal mixing matrix}

-The tribimaximal neutrino mixing matrix existence is due to the experimental facts that mixing of flavors do exist in the leptonic sector especially in neutrino sector as well as in the quarks sector.
+The TBM mixing matrix existence is due to the experimental facts that mixing of flavors do exist in the leptonic sector especially in neutrino sector as well as in the quarks sector.
 The neutrino eigenstates in flavor basis ($\nu_{e}, \nu_{\mu}, \nu_{\tau}$) relate to the eigenstates of neutrino in mass basis ($\nu_{1}, \nu_{2}, \nu_{3}$) as follow:

 where $V_{ij} ( i = e, \mu, \tau; j = 1,2,3)$ are the elements of neutrino mixing matrix.
 The mixing matrix $V$ can be parameterized as follow:

 where $c_{ij}$ is the $\cos\theta_{ij}$, $s_{ij}$ is the $\sin\theta_{ij}$, and $\theta_{ij}$ are the mixing angles.